thearshkumar/GPT/README.md

 This repository contains a PyTorch implementation of a GPT (Generative Pre-trained Transformer) model, designed for efficient training and text generation.
 The implementation includes various modern techniques and optimizations for improved performance and scalability.

 **Note**: This implementation is based on a tutorial by Andrej Karpathy.
-We acknowledge his valuable contribution to the field of AI and express our gratitude for making this knowledge accessible.
+I acknowledge his valuable contribution to the field of AI and express my gratitude for making this knowledge accessible.

 ## Table of Contents
 - [Features](#features)